You may want to report a concern or make a complaint about the care of a vulnerable older person or an adult with a disability.

 you think your or someone else's immediate safety is in danger

 After you raise a concern

-The confidential recipient will examine your concern and decide if it needs investigation.
+The confidential recipient will review your concern and decide what needs to be done next.

 The steps in an investigation are:

-- The confidential recipient sends the concern to the relevant chief officer.
-The chief officer has 15 working days to respond (solving the issue may take longer).
+- An anonymous version of your concern will be sent to the relevant HSE chief officer (most senior person in that part of the HSE).
+The chief officer has 15 working days to do a review and respond with their report.
+But resolving the issue may take longer.

-- If the chief officer cannot resolve the concern, or if the concern is about a hospital, it will be passed to a national director.
+- When a chief officer cannot resolve your concern, or it is about a hospital, they will pass it to a national director.

-- If the concern cannot be resolved by a national director, it will be referred to higher management until it is resolved.
+- If a national director cannot resolve your concern, they will refer it to higher management until it is resolved.

-- When you are satisfied that your concern has been dealt with, the investigation is closed.
+- When you are happy that your concern has been dealt with, the confidential recipient will close the investigation.